openwebdocs/owd-website/content/posts/estelle-weyl.md

 tags: ["announcements"]
 ShowToc: false
 ShowBreadCrumbs: false
+excerpt: "Open Web Docs is thrilled to announce that Estelle Weyl has joined the team this week as a Sr. Technical Writer and Developer Advocate."
 ---

 Open Web Docs is thrilled to announce that [Estelle Weyl](http://twitter.com/estellevw) has joined the team this week as a Sr. Technical Writer and Developer Advocate.